 Welcome!

 Hello!
 I am an assistant professor in the Applied Mathematics Department at the University of Washington.
 Broadly speaking, my research considers the intersection of approximation theory, numerical linear algebra, and scientific computing.
-My projects involve the development and analysis of direct methods for solving PDEs, low rank and rank-structured approximation methods, numerical methods for solving Sylvester and Lyapunov matrix equations, numerical methods for computing with polynomial approximations to functions, and robust numerical methods for constructing and computing with rational approximations to functions.
+My projects involve the development and analysis of fast direct methods for solving PDEs via hierarchical numerical linear algebra, low rank and rank-structured approximation methods, boundary integral equation methods, numerical methods for computing with polynomial approximations to functions, and robust numerical methods for constructing and computing with rational approximations to functions.

 CV (pdf)